Always something to do for the holidays or rainy day?

 When putting a baby to bed, make sure the bedtime routine is consistent and enjoyable.
 Give the last nightfeed shortly before putting the baby to bed.

-Spend peaceful time with your child rocking, walking, or cuddling.
+Spend quiet time with your child by swinging, walking or to cuddle.

 Put the child to bed before he is sound asleep.
 This teaches your child to go to sleep independently.